Tone Åse in collaboration with Pamela Z and Sten Sandell, spring 2019

 Excerpt from Pamela Z’s solo performance, Trondheim, Dokkhuset:

 Actually I find it a bit strange that- apparently – rather few vocalists use gesture-controlled electronics on a long term basis.
-In Europe, two performers stand out in this experimental field: German Alex Nowitz with his Strophonions, and Franziska Baumann from Switzerland with her glove, combined with other sensor controllers.
+In Europe, two performers stand out in this experimental field as far as I can observe: German Alex Nowitz with his Strophonions, and Franziska Baumann from Switzerland with her glove, combined with other sensor controllers.
 They are doing groundbreaking work, both artistically and through taking part in the development of new technology and instruments, just as Pamela does. ( There are of course other projects around, including splendid people, that I’m not aware of. ) Pamela’s setup allows her to live-sample, loop and process her voice, and it gives her access to pre-record ed material for live processing and other forms of manipulation by her gesture controllers.
 To a certain degree, our setups are related – I also have a set of sounds available in the shape of presets to work from in my improvisations, in addition to the live sampling and live processing possibility.
 But the only gesture-controlled technology I have in my setup for now is a conventional infrared device that controls filters – that is, which frequencies are emphasized, or de-emphasized, in my sounds.
 Though this technology is commercially available going on at least ten years, and it is a rather simple function compared to Pamela’s custom-made devices, people still remark on it as a standout feature in my setup.
 And it does give you a different approach to performing electronic music from just using a sliding fader and a button.
 I considered implementing sensor controllers while doing my Ph.D.-level artistic research, inspired by Pamela’s and Alex Nowitz’ work, but I found it hard to combine with the fact that interaction with other musicians was my main area of investigation at that time (not that this would be impossible with a new setup , but there was simply not enough time to do both).
 Now, however, I’m considering introducing gesture controllers more into my performances, in part because Pamela demonstrated solutions and possibilities that I did not think of earlier.
 Specifically, I’ve been stuck in an “either/or” pattern of thinking, where the infrared controller has been sort of isolated to one side of the setup, and where I’ve been thinking that I have to choose between working in either Ableton Live or moving the whole setup to Max MSP (which is an advanced programming application).
 I now realize that I can integrate the Max MSP in the setup I already have, and also that I don’t have to spend years learning it – it’s fully possible to commission sounds and patches that fit with my ideas, from someone else.

 The human mind keeps coming up with ideas and dreams about what kind of technology should be developed next, and how we imagine it can be used.
 We’re a long way down the line from digital instruments simply being used to imitate acoustic ones.
 However, I’m still connected to music I grew up with.
 Grooves in pop music is one example: though I will not try to produce that kind of grooves in my music, there is always some element in my performances that reaches for that kind of rhythmic function, though I tend to make it abstract and, on occasion, non-repetitive.
 Another example: I think about bass as a general musical component rather than a defined instrument: If I transpose my voice down an octave electronically, it sounds lame to my ears.
 To go two octaves down is better, especially if there’s a touch of reverb, and if I can chop up the sound – granulate it – and shuffle little pieces of it around, I suddenly have a bigger sonic room in which I can move up, down and sideways.
 Electronic performance gives us the opportunity to answer, and prolong, functions in more conventional music.
 It also provides a wonderful potential for openness, in the sense that real-time debates with yourself about decision-making can take place.
 Say, for instance, I find myself moving along a one-note looped pattern.
 I can filter it, I can turn it up and down, and I can combine it with something else.
 At that point, a voice in my head will have to say “Enough.
 This works.
 Let it go on for a while”, and I might have to suppress my other instinct, for virtuosity and resolution, and let myself go with the flow instead.
 Another example of how I’ll answer or prolong mechanisms from conventional music is to do something intensely rhythmic that fills the space of a fast groove, but doesn’t add up in even time signatures, it never settles in so you can tap your feet to it.
 Someone I know called it “beatboxing with fever cramps” – I like to call it my rhythm will.
 I’ll sometimes use technology for the same thing and granulate sounds so the machine feeds back rhythmic information that’s busy, irregular and dense.